Quillan: Geography

 Quillan is located at the foothills of the Pyrenees, on the road between Carcassonne and Perpignan.
 The River Aude runs through the town.
 At the base of the mountains, fields of sunflowers and vineyards straddle the roads with snow-capped peaks in the distance.
-The location is thought of as one of the most spectacular in France, which is one of the reasons for the increase in tourism and migration to the area.
-Peyrepertuse, Montsegur, Puilauren, Queribus, Roquefixade and other spectacular ancient Cathar sites are within easy reach.

-The beaches of the Mediterranean are little more than an hour away.
-In the other direction, the awe of Carcassonne is 45 minutes drive, while the majestic and sophisticated city of Toulouse is one and a half hours away.
+The beaches of the Mediterranean are about an hour away.
+In the other direction, Carcassonne is a 45-minute drive, while Toulouse is one and a half hours away.
 Quillan is a medium-sized town 6 km from Espéraza, neighbouring the commune of Ginoles.
-It is popular for whitewater rafting, canoeing, fishing and kayaking on the river Aude and other outdoor activities including cycling, hiking and running.

 History

 Historically, Quillan was a stopping point on the ancient and winding road between Carcassonne and Perpignan.
 The River Aude traditionally carried timber and other local products to Carcassonne and the Canal du Midi.
 The town was particularly noted for hat making, and then later, the production of formica.

-Times have changed however, and with the construction of the toll-road joining Carcassonne to Perpignan via Narbonne, the town has moved away from production towards eco-tourism, tourism and outdoor pursuits such as rambling, biking, kayaking, rafting and walking.
+With the construction of the toll-road joining Carcassonne to Perpignan via Narbonne, the town has moved away from production towards eco-tourism, tourism and outdoor pursuits such as rambling, biking, kayaking, rafting and walking.
 The surrounding area is rich in geographical and historical interest including many Cathar castles.